 #2.
 DAW (Digital Audio Workstation)

-If you are going to play with amp sims, most of them require that you have a DAW or digital audio workstation.
+If you are going to play with amp sims, while some products have standalone versions that just work from the desktop, most of them require that you have a DAW or digital audio workstation.
 This is a program designed to capture the audio.
 Our favourite suggestion is Reaper by Cockos because it’s very high quality and beyond cheap.
 There’s a ton of DAW programs out there and many resources to help you pick the right one for you.
 Picking the right one for your needs is essential because once you get used to a DAW it can be hard to switch.

 #3.
 Studio monitors

-Don’t go crazy and get a million plugins first day out.
+Don’t go crazy and get a million plugins first day out, you will only end up confusing yourself.
 Get a small selection and take your time learning how things work and fit together.
 Get a few amp sims, pedals, impulses and whatever you feel looks like fun.
 Start playing around while keeping your signal chain in mind.
 Learn the basics of your DAW like how to add FX to a track and then you can start building your signal chain.
 Your signal chain is very important if all of your plugins are to do their job.

-To get started, let’s keep it simple with two easy and free plugins.
+To get started, let’s keep it simple with two easy, great sounding and FREE plugins.
 Both these are easy to set up, easy to use and they both sound great too.
 Tonelib GFX is a free full-amp suite with everything onboard and the STL/Ignite Emissary bundle is two plugins that work together.
 Research how to use an impulse loader on YouTube, many people explain very well.

 LINK #1 – Tonelib GFX

 Take the time to learn the basics of EQ, compression, saturation and other basic recording / mixing techniques, it will make your life a lot easier.
 Take the time to really learn what every knob and switch on every plugin does and how it affects the sound.
 The more time you spend learning, the faster you will improve.
 Never rush anything.